derekhanbaliq/f1tenth-software-stack/README.md

 ## Intro to Supported Repos

 **f1tenth_traj_gen**: trajectory generation repo for solving min curvature QP with F1TENTH params.
-The dev is based on [TUM&#39;s global traj optim repo](https://github.com/TUMFTM/global_racetrajectory_optimization).
+The dev is based on [global traj optim repo of TUM](https://github.com/TUMFTM/global_racetrajectory_optimization).
 For f1tenth dev, the tuned parameter is locally stored in IL folder of Derek's OMEN-16 via Windows 11 OS.